100

 Indirect marketing allows marketers to be discrete and less intrusive to their target audience until they pay attention willingly.
 Rather than pushing the content in front of them, marketers convince them to engage and learn more about the offerings.
 It helps build relationships with the customers and can gain loyalty.

-What are the Examples of Indirect Advertising?
+What are the Examples of Indirect Marketing?

 Examples of Indirect Marketing